tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 ## Max Heapify

-MaxHeapify is a recursion process. **Assumed that the left branch and right branch of node i are max heaps**, calling MaxHeapify at **i** would move **i** from top to a proper position recursively.
+MaxHeapify is a recursion process. $$Assumed that the left branch and right branch of node i are max heaps$$, calling MaxHeapify at $$i$$ would move $$i$$ from top to a proper position recursively.
 Please pay attention to the terminal state of the recursion.

-Note that:
+**Note that:**
-Index out of range check should go first
+1. Index out of range check should go first

 ```java
 public static void MaxHeapify(double[] a, int parent_idx, int heapSize){